VENTO-off/Fuck-Internet-Censorship_V1/pages/VPN_configuration.md

 # VPN configuration guide

+> **Warning!** PPTP VPN protocol is not secured!
+It used just to bypass Internet restrictions.

 ## 1. Windows configuration
 ### 1.1 Create a new VPN connection
 Go to `Settings` &rarr; `Network & Internet` &rarr; `VPN` &rarr; `Add a VPN connection`.